mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### s3_list
 > src_bucket src_prefix

-Output the contents of the specified S3 bucket with HTTP `GET`, listing the resources which start with the specified prefix; on failure, return `1`.
+Output the contents of the specified S3 bucket with HTTP `GET`, listing the resources which start with the specified prefix.

 The source prefix may be empty.

+Returns `1` on failure.

 ```
 $ s3_list foo.halcyon.sh foo